CLOUDWERX-DEV/DiffuGen/README.md

 ### Default Parameter Changes

-The command-line interface of DiffuGen has been optimized with sensible defaults:
+The command-line interface of DiffuGen uses the following defaults if not otherwise specified in configuration:

-- Default Model: `flux-schnell` (fastest model)
+- Default Model: If not specified, function-appropriate models are used (flux-schnell for Flux functions, sd15 for SD functions)
 - Default Sampling Method: `euler` (best for Flux models)
-- Default CFG Scale: `1.0` (optimal for Flux models)
+- Default CFG Scale: `1.0` for Flux models, `7.0` for standard SD models
 - Default Steps: `8` for flux-schnell, `20` for other models
 - Default Dimensions: 512x512 pixels

+When using the command line, you don't need to specify these parameters unless you want to override the defaults.
+If you frequently use specific parameters, consider adding them to your configuration file rather than specifying them on each command line.

 ### Command Line Usage Notes